gui-laranjeira/portscanner/README.md

 # portscanner
-Bad and inefficient port scanner :) Just learning some networking
+Bad and inefficient port scanner.
+Just learning some networking :)
 ---
 It works by scanning in a given ip adress all the open ports in the given port range.